 It's important that you have regular breast exams by your doctor since there are very few noticeable symptoms of breast cancer.
-Most women should start a screening mammogram around the age of 40.
+Most women should start a screening mammogram at the age of 45.
 The exact time your doctor suggests you start will depend on your family history.

 Breast cancer treatment is easier and more successful when breast cancer is detected early which is why it's so important to get your annual mammogram!